sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - Statement
   - Guidance
   - Importance
-* - Issues resulting from deviations from processes, incidents and audit findings should be logged, tracked and resolved.
+* - You must log, track and resolves issues resulting from deviations from processes, incidents and audit findings.
   - This process should be tracked through an electronic record and workflow system with records retained.
   - Mandatory
-* - Issues are a key input to process improvement and risk management and should be used to inform changes.
+* - You must use reported issues to inform changes, such as for process improvement and risk management.
   - All issues should be analysed for their route cause and improvements put in place to prevent further occurrence.
   - Mandatory
 ```